biicode/docs/c++/examples/gmock.rst

 	$ bii find

-You will see next console output after executing the command:
+You will see the following console output after executing the command:

 .. code-block:: bash